Picked this up at San Jose international airport on my way to Japan for the first time.

 Main ambition in life: having kids.

 Do you want to swap shoes with her?
 No. But it’s a stupid question to ask.
 Would you want to live with her?
-Well if the novel is a flat and the narrator is your flat mate then I must warn you she spends a lot of time indoors… or at least that’s how I remember her, but once I’m back inside I remember how sane she actually is.
+Well if the novel were a flat and the narrator were your flat mate I must warn you she spends a lot of time indoors… or at least that’s how I remember her between reading stints but once I’m back inside I remember how sane she actually is.
 With so much humility.
 And kindness.
-I like her domestic metaphors.
-She relates the experience of time to folding a bedsheet in half—you know nothing fancy, a kind old woman wrinkling a smile over a bowl of rice, an egg.
-I appreciate her friendships too.
-Without romance.
-And the magic she feels of connecting with new people… and her elation of re-finding speech.
+And I appreciate her domestic metaphors… the way she relates the experience of time to folding a bedsheet in half—you know, nothing fancy... a kind old woman wrinkling a smile over a bowl of rice, an egg.
+I appreciate her friendships too (without romance) and the magic she feels of connecting with new people… and her elation of re-finding speech!
 But it definitely makes me aware of my own desire (need) for happy endings.
-Humans living in silicone bubble juice suits on Mars—humans who miss the beautiful grit & complication of earth… they’ll love this book.
-But for those of us still here?
+Humans living in silicone-bubble juice-suits on Mars, humans who miss the “beautiful grit & complication of earth” they would probably love this book but for those of us still here?
 Hmmmm… not so sure.

 …this